dtonhofer/minizinc_experiments/compiling_minizinc/building_chuffed.md

-# Building the "Chuffed" solver
+# Building the "Chuffed" libraries and tools

 ## About "Chuffed"